AweSkyBear/obs-disp/README.md

 - **for all the folks** who are wondering **what's a right way to write CLEAN** JavaScript.
 - for **everyone who struggles** to understand **how to structure** an arbitrary app for the browser (be it small or large)
-- and about **how to keep the code clean**, while retaining sanity, not bogging down into extreme amounts of painful implementation details
+- and about **how to keep the code clean**, while retaining sanity, not bogging down into extreme amounts of painful implementation details or heavy abstractions
 - **...without being a genius**

 ## The Problem